jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Be yourself; everyone else is already taken.
+You can tell whether a man is clever by his answers.
+You can tell whether a man is wise by his questions.
-- Oscar Wilde
+- Naguib Mahfouz

-Updated on: [3/15/2022]
+Updated on: [3/16/2022]
 <!-- #quoteEnd -->
 </pre>